usnistgov/SDNist/README.md

 ### Directly computing the score on a given `.csv` file

-You can directly run from a terminal
+You can directly run from a terminal:

 ```
 % python -m sdnist your_file.csv
 ```

-This will score against the public census (ACS) dataset and display the result in an HTML page:
+This will score against the public census (ACS) dataset and display the results on an html page:

 ![](examples/score_example.png)

-To score the synthetic dataset against one of the test datasets
+To score the synthetic dataset against one of the test datasets:
 ```
 % python -m sdnist your_synthetic_ga_nc_sc.csv --test-dataset GA_NC_SC_10Y_PUMS
 ```
 Other options are available by calling `--help`.

 ### Computing aggregate score for all synthetic files generated using different epsilon values
-To generate final aggregate score over all epsilon values for census challenge.
+To generate a final aggregate score over all epsilon values for the Census Challenge:

 ```
 % python -m sdnist.challenge.submission
 ```

-To score synthetic data file for dataset GA_NC_SC_10Y_PUMS
+To score synthetic data file for dataset GA_NC_SC_10Y_PUMS:
 ```
 % python -m sdnist.challenge.submission --test-dataset GA_NC_SC_10Y_PUMS
 ```

-To score synthetic data files and visualize scores on an interactive map-based html visualizer
+To score synthetic data files and visualize scores on an interactive map-based html visualizer:
 ```
 % python -m sdnist.challenge.submission --html
 ```

-To score synthetic data files during algorithm development (uses public dataset IL_OH_10Y_PUMS)
+To score synthetic data files during algorithm development (uses public dataset IL_OH_10Y_PUMS):
 ```
 python -m sdnist.challenge.submission --public --html
 ```

-The above commands assume that the synthetic data is located in the directory:
+The above commands assume that the synthetic data is located in the following directory:
 `[current-working-directory]/results/census/`.
 Each synthetic output file should be named with respect to the epsilon value used for its synthesis.
-In its default settings, SDNist performs scoring for epsilons: 0.1, 1.0 and 10.0, so synthetic files would be named: eps=0.1.csv, eps=1.0.csv and eps=10.0.csv
-Where eps=0.1.csv is synthesized using epsilon value 0.1 and so on.
+In its default settings, SDNist performs scoring for epsilons 0.1, 1.0, and 10.0, so the synthetic files would be named eps=0.1.csv, eps=1.0.csv and eps=10.0.csv, where eps=0.1.csv is synthesized using epsilon value 0.1 and so on.

-To generate final aggregate score over all epsilon values for taxi challenge with private dataset other than default.
+To generate a final aggregate score over all epsilon values for the Taxi Challenge with a private dataset other than the default:
 ```
 % python -m sdnist.challenge.submission --challenge taxi --test-dataset taxi2016
 ```

-The above commands assume that the synthetic data is located in the directory:
+The above commands assume that the synthetic data is located in the following directory:
 `[current-working-directory]/results/taxi/`.
 Each synthetic output file should be named with respect to the epsilon value used for its synthesis.
-In its default settings, SDNist performs scoring for epsilons: 1.0 and 10.0, so synthetic files would be named: eps=1.0.csv and eps=10.0.csv
-Where eps=1.0.csv is synthesized using epsilon value 1.0 and so on.
+In its default settings, SDNist performs scoring for epsilons 1.0 and 10.0, so the synthetic files would be named eps=1.0.csv and eps=10.0.csv, where eps=1.0.csv is synthesized using epsilon value 1.0 and so on.

-NOTE: filename of the synthetic data should exactly match epsilon value provided in the parameters json file of the public or private dataset.
-If an epsilon value mentioned in the parameters.json file is `1` then the synthetic data filename should be `esp=1.csv` or else, if an epsilon value mentioned is 1.0 then the synthetic data filename should be `eps=1.0.csv`.
+NOTE: The filename of the synthetic data should exactly match the epsilon value provided in the parameters.json file of the public or private dataset.
+If an epsilon value mentioned in the parameters.json file is `1`, then the synthetic data filename should be `esp=1.csv`; if an epsilon value mentioned is 1.0, then the synthetic data filename should be `eps=1.0.csv`.

-`sdnist.challenge.submission` module is mainly used for computing aggregate scores over different epsilon values, but it can also be used to inspect scores for each epsilon value separately.
+The `sdnist.challenge.submission` module is  used mainly for computing aggregate scores over different epsilon values, but it can also be used to inspect scores for each epsilon value separately.
-To visualize scores over different values of epsilon, year or puma.
+To visualize scores over different values of epsilon, year, or PUMA (available only for the Census Challenge):
-(only available for census challenge):
 ```
 % python -m sdnist.challenge.submission --html
 ```

 Other options are available by calling `--help`.

+### 2) Option 2 (slightly more advanced and time-consuming)
-### 2) Reproducing the baselines from the challenge by sublasscing `challenge.submission.Model` (option 2, slightly more advanced and time-consuming)
+#### Reproducing the baselines from the Challenge by subclassing `challenge.submission.Model`

 Some examples of subclassing `challenge.submission.Model` are available in the library.